osjoberg/HtmlPerformanceKit/Readme.md

 # HtmlPerformanceKit
 HtmlPerformanceKit is a fast HTML parser whith a similar API as XmlReader.
-HtmlPerformanceKit tries to follow the HTML 5 tokenization specification: https://www.w3.org/TR/html5/syntax.html#tokenization
+HtmlPerformanceKit is implemented according to the HTML5 tokenization specification: https://www.w3.org/TR/html5/syntax.html#tokenization

 ## Install via NuGet